-- 15. Field ID: Field identification symbol. - Stage: Enter the appropriate stage for damaged onions. - Acres: Number of determined acres, to tenths, in field or sub-field of the unit being appraised. - 18.
+- 15. Field ID: Field or subfield identification symbol. - 16.
+Stage: Enter the appropriate stage for damaged onions. - 17.
+Acres: Number of determined acres, to tenths, in field or sub-field of the unit being appraised. - 18.
 Bags, Boxes or Bins in Field: Enter the total number of bags, boxes, or bins in the field or subfield. - 19.
-Total Weight (of Onions Meeting Grading Standards): Enter the total weight to tenths of a pound of the onions from all samples that meet grading standards from Item 44, unless the onions are placed in large bins as follows:
+Total Weight: Enter the total weight, to tenths of a pound, of the onions from all samples that meet grading standards from Item 44, unless the onions are placed in large bins as follows: